 The effective management of compliance risk is central to the Bank's activities.
 Supporting this, staff complete regular training on areas such as privacy and workplace health and safety.
-Risk and Compliance Department also collaborates with all business areas to ensure compliance risks are being managed effectively and keeps the Risk Management Committee informed regarding the level of compliance in key areas.
-In particular, one key area of work completed was the preparation of a joint NPA and Reserve Bank Modern Slavery statement.
-The statement was published on Australian Border Force's Online Register for Modern Slavery Statements.
+Risk and Compliance Department collaborates with all business areas to ensure compliance risks are being managed effectively; it also keeps the Risk Management Committee informed regarding the level of compliance in key areas.

 Notwithstanding these measures, events can occur from time to time that may lead to service disruption, or to financial or other costs.
 Timely reports on incidents and 'near misses' are provided to the Risk Management Committee.
-These reports outline the circumstances, including impact and cause, as well as identify areas where new controls may be needed, where existing controls should be strengthened or where more significant innovation efforts might be well placed.
+These reports outline the circumstances (including impact and cause) and identify areas where new controls may be needed, where existing controls should be strengthened or where more significant innovation efforts might be well placed.

 The Reserve Bank continues to act as the administrator of the Guarantee of State and Territory Borrowing.
 Applications for new guaranteed liabilities under this scheme closed in 2010, although existing liabilities will continue to be guaranteed until maturity, at the latest in 2023.
-To date, a total of \$428 million in fees has been collected for state and territory borrowing since the scheme commenced in 2009, with \$2 million collected in 2020/21.
+To date, a total of \$429 million in fees has been collected for state and territory borrowing since the scheme commenced in 2009, with \$1 million collected in 2021/22.